Cantharellus applanatus: Taxonomy

+Named after the Japanese common name of chanterelle, anzutake (杏茸), C. anzutake was described by Ogawa et al. (2017) based on the ITS1 sequence difference between C. anzutake and C. applanatus.
+This difference was later found to be intraspecific and hence C. anzutake was found to be conspecific with C. applanatus by Wang et al. (2023).

 Description

-The pileus (cap) of C. anzutake is 10–40 mm wide, and yellow, sometimes with a darker center.
+The pileus (cap) is 10–40 mm wide, and yellow, sometimes with a darker center.
 The hymenium is folded into decurrent ridges (false gills) and cross-veins.
 The color of these ridges is usually similar to the cap, becoming whitish to pale cream near the stipe (stem).
 The stem is 20–40 mm long and 3.5–6 mm wide, with white coloration.
 The spores are ellipsoid to ovoid, 7.3–8.8 × 5.1–6.1 μm.

 Distribution and habitat

-Native to Japan and Korea, C. anzutake forms a mycorrhizal association with Pinus densiflora, Carpinus laxiflora, and Quercus mongolica.
+Native to India, China, Japan and Korea, this species forms a mycorrhizal association with Pinus densiflora, Carpinus laxiflora, and Quercus mongolica.